-- Justice Assistance Grants funding ADVOCATE for full funding of the Edward Byrne Memorial Justice Assistance Grant ("Byrne JAG") program by the U.S. Department of Justice, Bureau of Justice Assistance.
+- Justice Assistance Grants Funding ADVOCATE for full funding of the Edward Byrne Memorial Justice Assistance Grant ("Byrne JAG") program by the U.S. Department of Justice, Bureau of Justice Assistance.
 There are proposed cuts to this vital federal law enforcement program that would be detrimental to the county. - Forensic Science Grant Programs at U.S. Department of Justice, National Institute of Justice (NIJ) ADVOCATE for full funding of the Forensic Science grant programs by the United States Department of Justice, National Institute of Justice.
-The grant programs, in priority order, include: - Paul Coverdell Forensic Science Improvement Grant Program (Formula and Competitive) - DNA Capacity Enhancement and Backlog Reduction Program - Forensic DNA Laboratory Efficiency Improvement and Capacity Enhancement Program - National Institute of Justice Research Grants - Solving Cold Cases with DNA Program - Firearms Violence Policy1 adopted by Major Cities Chiefs Association2 SUPPORT this landmark policy which calls on Congress to Adopt Universal Background Checks for all gun sales and transfers and close both gun show and internet loopholes; Expand screening for prohibited buyers to include persons with violent mental health history; Seek "Red Flag" measures to prevent guns from reaching persons who threaten violence and murder; Urge legislation that permits court orders barring gun purchases in domestic violence cases with strict judicial procedures for appeal and reinstatement; Ban "bump stock" devices that replicate fully automatic weapons fire; Reinstate the assault weapons ban and encourage stiffer penalties for illegal guns; Ban high capacity magazines (10+ rounds); Ban internet ammo sales, require in-person transactions, records of sales and licensing ammo vendors; Oppose legislation that would require States to recognize any and all concealed carry permits; Oppose Legislation that further erodes ATF authority; and prevent known terrorists from purchasing firearms and/or ammunition.
+The grant programs, in priority order, include: - ➤ Paul Coverdell Forensic Science Improvement Grant Program (Formula and Competitive) - > DNA Capacity Enhancement and Backlog Reduction Program - Forensic DNA Laboratory Efficiency Improvement and Capacity Enhancement Program - > National Institute of Justice Research Grants - Firearms Violence Policy1 adopted by Major Cities Chiefs Association2 SUPPORT this landmark policy which calls on Congress to Adopt Universal Background Checks for all gun sales and transfers and close both gun show and internet loopholes; Expand screening for prohibited buyers to include persons with violent mental health history; Seek "Red Flag" measures to prevent guns from reaching persons who threaten violence and murder; Urge legislation that permits court orders barring gun purchases in domestic violence cases with strict judicial procedures for appeal and reinstatement; Reinstate the assault weapons ban and encourage stiffer penalties for illegal guns; Ban high capacity magazines (10+ rounds); Ban internet ammo sales, require in-person transactions, records of sales and licensing ammo vendors; Oppose legislation that would require States to recognize any and all concealed carry permits; Oppose legislation that further erodes ATF authority; and prevent known terrorists from purchasing firearms and/or ammunition.